October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 How Hot is Too Hot for Zinnias?

-Zinnias love warm weather but they can start to suffer if temperatures rise above 90°F for extended periods.
-They may wilt during the hottest part of the day but if they recover in the evening, they’re probably just stressed, not dying.
+While they love the warmer weather they will start to struggle if temperatures get above 90°F for long periods of time.
+They will wilt at the hottest parts of the day but if you see them recovering in the evening then they’re probably stressed and not dying.

 How Cold is Too Cold?

-Zinnias are annuals and cannot tolerate frost.
-Anything below 50°F can cause them to slow down and a frost will kill them outright.
-If there’s an unexpected cold snap you might need to cover them overnight with a light sheet or move potted zinnias inside.
+As zinnias are annuals it means they don’t like frost.
+Anything below 50°F can cause them to slow down and a frost will kill them completely.

 7. Neglecting Deadheading

-Deadheading is important when it comes to Zinnias.
-They need a bit of upkeep to stay at their best and deadheading is one of the most important tasks for keeping them blooming all season long.
+Deadheading is important for zinnias.
+They need some maintenance to stay at their best and deadheading is one of the most important ways to make sure they stay flowering throughout the season.

 Why Deadhead Zinnias?